Beat the Price Increases and Save Money on Electricity in 2026

 Data centres are large warehouses filled with servers, storage devices, and networking equipment that store, process, and distribute data.

-For every WhatsApp message we send, every time we use our banking app, scroll social media, stream a film on Netflix, a piece of information is produced that must be stored.
+For every WhatsApp message we send, every time we use our banking app, or stream a film on Netflix, a piece of information is produced that must be stored and managed within these facilities.

 Why Are There So Many Data Centres in Ireland?

-Ireland, and its energy market, have become an attractive location for data centres for several reasons:
+Ireland remains an attractive location for data infrastructure for several reasons:

-Data centres need highly skilled and educated workers to run and maintain them, with Ireland's high percentage of graduates providing a workfare.
+Skilled Workforce Data centres require highly skilled workers to maintain complex hardware and software systems; Ireland’s high percentage of STEM graduates provides a ready talent pool.

 Are Data Centres Increasing the Price of Electricity?